Setting up Sendy

 Note: If your installation page fails to load, visit

-http://your_sendy_installation_url/_compatibility.php?i=1to see which extensions are not installed for PHP on your server and request your host to install it.
+http://your_sendy_installation_url/_compatibility.php?i=1to see which extensions are not installed on your server and request your host to install it.

 - Your License key is included in the email sent to you after you made your purchase.